Home Equity Lines of Credit (HELOC)

-Variable Rate.
-Home equity lines of credit rates will be based on the prime lending rate as of the 15th of the previous month as published in the Wall Street Journal will be the “INDEX” plus a stated margin based on underwriting guidelines.
-All rates adjusted monthly on the 1st.
+Home equity lines of credit rates are variable and will be based on the prime lending rate as of the 15th of the previous month as published in the Wall Street Journal.
+This is the “INDEX” plus a stated margin based on underwriting guidelines.
+All rates are adjusted monthly on the 1st of the month.
 The annual percentage rate will never exceed the maximum permitted by law.

 HELOC APPLICATION CHECKLIST

 The Energy One mortgage resource staff has put together a list that should help you get a head start on providing items that will aid in the process of your loan.
 These are the most common items but in some cases, additional items will be required.

 - Salaried members will need copies of the last 2 pay stubs or W-2s for the previous two years.

 - Members who are self-employed will need copies of the most recent tax returns.
 Also, if the business is incorporated, copies of the last two years corporate returns and a current profit and loss statement will be needed.

 - Retired members will need copies of a 1098 or 1099 to verify social security and retirement income.

 - Insurance agent’s name and number where they can be reached, or copy of homeowner’s insurance statement.